Settle debts for pennies on the dollar. Before you pay one dime to a collection agency, try negotiating a better deal. Everything is negotiable.

-During your negotiations you want to make sure you negotiate the entire balance in full.
+During your negotiations, you want to make sure you negotiate the entire balance in full.

-Some debt collectors will settle for less then turn around and hire another debt collector to collect the difference; or worse, sell the remainder of the debt to another debt collector.
+Some debt collectors will settle for less than turn around and hire another debt collector to collect the difference; or worse, sell the remainder of the debt to another debt collector.
 This is illegal in some states.